MossabMilha/OM-VaultChain/README.md

 ### 🎯 Core Architecture Principles

-**OM VaultChain** implements a **Laravel-centric orchestration model** where the Laravel backend serves as the **primary API gateway and business logic coordinator**, delegating specialized operations to independent microservices while maintaining centralized control and consistency.
+**OM VaultChain** implements a **Laravel-centric orchestration model** where the Laravel backend serves as the **primary API gateway, authentication system, and business logic coordinator**, delegating specialized operations to independent microservices while maintaining centralized control and consistency.

+> **🔐 Authentication Architecture**: Unlike traditional microservices where authentication might be a separate service, OM VaultChain integrates authentication directly into the Laravel Core API for enhanced security, simplified architecture, and better performance.

 #### 🔄 Data Flow & Security Model